remcoros/WOTC_UITacticalHUD_LagFixes/WOTC_UITacticalHUD_LagFixes/ReadMe.txt

 - Greatly reduce number of ability array refreshes while visualizations are running.
 Huge cause of frame stutters, especially noticable when also using the 'Cost Based Ability Colors' mod.
 - Cache hitchance calculations before sorting them, reducing the number of needed calculations even further.
 - Reduce the number of unnecessary refreshes of the 'Objectives list' and 'Turn counter' HUD elements.
-- (TODO) Reduce the number of unnecessary refreshes of Unit flags.

 =====
 STEAM Description: [WOTC] Tactical HUD Lag Fixes